venkat24/CruciParser/README.md

 # CruciParser

-Script to parse all Cryptic Crossword clues from the HTML dump of a WhatsApp Web group.
-Writes clues and respective authors to a CSV file.
+Script to parse all Cryptic Crossword clues from the WhatsApp dump of a group.
+Parses clues and attempts to find answers using the context of the conversation.